An analytic viewpoint on the Hasse principle: A smoothness criterion over fine models of algebraic curves

-\begin{rem} In light of Remark \ref{2.3}, we can take $Z$ to be any Zariski closed subset of $C$, and then the hypothesis of Theorem \ref{2.5} will imply that $\pi_1^{-1}(\pi_1(Z))$ contains the rigid points of $C^{\mathrm{an}}$ over which $X$ has bad reduction.
-We thus assumed, without loss of generality, that $Z$ itself contains them. \end{rem}
+\begin{rem} In light of Remark \ref{2.3}, we can take $Z$ to be any Zariski closed subset of~$C^{\mathrm{al}}$, and then the hypothesis of Theorem \ref{2.5} will imply that $\pi_1^{-1}(\pi_1(Z))$ contains the bad reduction points of $X$ in $C$.
+We thus assumed directly that $Z$ itself contains them. \end{rem}